sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

       vMergeData <- merge(vMergeData, vActLblData,
                     by.x='activity', by.y='V1', all=TRUE)

-After merging *vMergedData* with the *vActLblData*, the activities reference numbers and lables are in the merged data set.
+After merging *vMergedData* with the *vActLblData*, both the activity reference numbers and lables are in the merged data set.
 As result the variable *V2* from the *vMergedData* has been renamed to *V2.x* and the variable *V2* from the *vActLblData* has been renamed to *V2.y*.

-The activites reference numbers could be removed, as they are no longer required.
-The content from the variable *V2.y*, the activities labels, has been copied to the variable *activity*, then the variable *V2.y* has been removed, after that the variable *V2.x* had its name restored to *V2*.
+The activity reference numbers could be removed, as they are no longer required.
+The content from the variable *V2.y*, the activity labels, has been copied to the variable *activity*, then the variable *V2.y* has been removed, after that the variable *V2.x* had its name restored to *V2*.

       vMergeData <- vMergeData %>% mutate(activity = V2.y) %>%
                     select(-V2.y) %>% rename(V2=V2.x)